tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Challenge** 4 (1,100 XP)

-**Nature Speech.** The musteval can converse with animals and monstrosities, even if they don’t share a language.
+**Nature Speech.** The musteval can converse with animals and monstrosities, even if they don't share a language.

 **Magic Resistance.** The musteval has advantage on saving throws against spells and other magical effects.

-**Innate Spellcasting.** The musteval’s spellcasting ability is Charisma (spell save DC 10).
+**Innate Spellcasting.** The musteval's spellcasting ability is Charisma (spell save DC 10).
 The musteval can innately cast the following spells, requiring only verbal components:

 * *At will:* detect evil and good, disguise self, magic missile
 * *1/day each:* cure wounds, invisibility